awsdocs/amazon-sns-developer-guide/doc_source/sns-configure-dead-letter-queue.md

 ## To Configure a Dead\-Letter Queue for an Amazon SNS Subscription Using the AWS CLI<a name="configure-dead-letter-queue-aws-cli"></a>

+Before your begin this tutorial, make sure you complete the [prerequisites](#dead-letter-queue-prerequisites)\.

 1. Install and configure the AWS CLI\.
-For more information, see the []()\.
+For more information, see the [https://docs.aws.amazon.com/cli/latest/userguide/](https://docs.aws.amazon.com/cli/latest/userguide/)\.

 1. Use the following command\.

    ```
    aws sns set-subscription-attributes \
-   --subscription-arn arn:aws:sns:us-east-2:123456789012:MySubscription:1234a567-bc89-012d-3e45-6fg7h890123i
+   --subscription-arn arn:aws:sns:us-east-2:123456789012:MyEndpoint:1234a567-bc89-012d-3e45-6fg7h890123i
    --attribute-name RedrivePolicy
    --attribute-value "{\"deadLetterTargetArn\": \"arn:aws:sqs:us-east-2:123456789012:MyDeadLetterQueue\"}"
    ```

 ## To Configure a Dead\-Letter Queue for an Amazon SNS Subscription Using AWS CloudFormation<a name="configure-dead-letter-queue-aws-cloudformation"></a>

-Before you begin, [create an Amazon SNS topic](sns-tutorial-create-topic.md), [subscribe an Amazon SQS queue to the topic](sns-sqs-as-subscriber.md), and [create an Amazon SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-create-queue.html) to be used as a dead\-letter queue for the Amazon SNS subscription\.
+Before your begin this tutorial, make sure you complete the [prerequisites](#dead-letter-queue-prerequisites)\.

 1. Copy the following JSON code to a file named `MyDeadLetterQueue.json`\.